Yamashita Park

 Google Maps

 Yamashita Park is a 5-minute walk from Motomachi-Chukagai Station (8 minutes, 230 yen from Yokohama Station) on the Minato Mirai Line.
-It’s also a 5-minute walk from Chinatown or a 30-minute walk from Minato Mirai.
+It’s also a 5-minute walk from Yokohama Chinatown or a 30-minute walk from Minato Mirai.

 You can also reach the park by the Akaikutsu Loop Bus or Bayside Blue Bus, which connect it to other popular spots in central Yokohama.
 A ride costs 220 yen, or you can buy a 600 yen day pass.